GioF71/squeezelite-docker/README.md

 You can start squeezelite by typing:

-`docker run -d --rm --network host --device /dev/snd --net host giof71/squeezelite:stable`
+`docker run -d --rm --network host --device /dev/snd giof71/squeezelite:stable`

 Note that we need to allow the container to access the audio devices through /dev/snd.
 We also need to use the *host* network so the squeezelite instance can be discovered on your network.